Unifying Framework for Amplification Mechanisms: Criticality, Resonance and Non-Normality: Generalised Dynamical System

-When $\J$ is non-normal ($[\J,\J^\dag]\neq0$), the kernels exhibit direction-dependent transient growth with amplitude quantified by the non-normal index $K \propto |\kappa - \kappa^{-1}|$.
+When $\J$ is non-normal ($[\J,\J^\dag]\neq0$), the kernels exhibit direction-dependent transient growth with amplitude quantified by a degree of non-normality $K$ (\ref{eq:Kindex}), dependent on the condition number $\kappa$ of the eigenbasis transformation.
+For a normal matrix ($\kappa = 1$), the degree of non-normality is $K=0$.
 The Froebenius norm $\|G(\J,t)\|_F$ of $G(\J, t)$ (where $\|\J\|_F = \sqrt{\text{Tr}(\J^\dag\J)}$ is the Frobenius norm of matrix $\J$), may therefore increase as the result of a competition between exponentials that can create a finite-time maximum before ultimately decaying, a hallmark of non-normal amplification.